 This Sony lens has a large F1.8 maximum aperture for perfect full-frame background fading with extended depth-of-field ability.
-This lens shoots equally well in bright indoor settings as well as low-light outdoor environments with internal focusing that is quiet and smooth.
+This lens shoots equally well in bright indoor settings and low-light outdoor environments with internal focusing that is quiet and smooth.

 Here is a video filmed with the Sony Sonnar T* FE 55mm f/1.8 Lens:

-The Rokinson 50mm lens offers a high performance prime 50mm lens, which is considered the standard focal length for Full Frame Format to fill the gap between the 35mm and 85mm lenses.
-This lens distinguishes itself with an extremely fast f/1.4 maximum aperture for lightning fast shutter speeds, superior low-light shooting, and shallow depth of field control.
+This lens distinguishes itself with top-tier optics and an f/1.4 maximum aperture for lightning-fast shutter speeds, superior low-light shooting, and shallow depth of field control.

-This lens is made form APS-C sensors so you will not have cropping of you original frame.
-You’ll notice very easy manual focusing, although auto focusing is convenient in some shooting situations.
+This lens is made from APS-C sensors so you will not have cropping of your original frame.
+You’ll notice very easy manual focusing, although autofocusing is convenient in some shooting situations.

 Here is a video filmed with the Rokinon/Sigma 50mm F1.4 Lens:

-The Sony SEL1018 offers stunning images that emphasize perspective or the ability to film sweeping landscapes with a wider minimum focal length than most wide angle zoom lenses.
+The Sony SEL1018 offers stunning, excellent quality optics, as well as images that emphasize perspective or the ability to film sweeping landscapes with a wider minimum focal length than most wide-angle zoom lenses.
 This lens features Optical SteadyShot image stabilization technology for crisp images, even at maximum zoom.

 The lens-based optical image zoom uses built-in gyro sensors to detect even slight movement with quiet and effective stabilization for high-quality videos.
 It also boasts aspherical lens elements, ED glass, and a circular aperture to reduce all types of aberrations, ghosting, and flares with a distance encoder to deliver precise flash metering.